bfg100k/docker-mythbackend/README.md

 MythTV backend
 ==============

 Docker image to run a MythTV backend.
-It also includes MythWeb and HDHomeRun utils.
+It also includes database backups and HDHomeRun utils.
-This image is adapted from an0t8/mythtv-server and thomfab/docker-mythbackend to get a more recent MythTV version, use official Ubuntu and remove RDP (use setup branch/tag for that).
 All special MythTV folders (as setup in mythtv-setup) should be added to /home/mythtv.
+The mythdatabase branch/tag should be run side-by-side with master/latest branch/tag.
+It will run the cron job to check and backup your mythtv database.
+The setup branch/tag is intended to run mythtv-setup over RDP.
+This should be run instead of the master/latest branch/tag, during setup only.
+A MythWeb branch/tag is to come.
 Note that this container does not include a MySQL or MariaDB database.
 You must set up a database before (no need to create the mythconverg database as it is automatically created if it does not exist).

 ## Usage